Ash-86/Pitch-and-Rhythm-Transformer/README.md

  ## Support
  Making this plugin took time, effort and love.
- If you appreciate this plugin and find it helpful, you can buy me a beer [here](https://www.paypal.com/donate/?hosted_button_id=BH676KMHGVHC8) :)
+ If you appreciate this plugin and find it helpful, show me some love by giving it a star.
+If you like, you can also buy me a beer
+ [here](https://www.paypal.com/donate/?hosted_button_id=BH676KMHGVHC8) :)